-In this sense, the main quantitative impact of financial frictions is that fewer new ideas are discovered, not that existing ideas go underfunded.
-This finding complements the macrodevelopment literature which studies the costs of financial frictions in developing economies.
-For example, Buera, Kaboski and Shin (2011) argue that the misallocation costs of financial frictions can be up to 40% of aggregate TFP in developing economies.32 In contrast, our model is calibrated to the US economy, in which financial markets are much better developed and therefore misallocation is small.
-We nevertheless find that in this context financial frictions are costly due to reduced innovation.
+Kaboski and Shin (2011) argue that the misallocation costs of financial frictions.
+For example, Buera, Kaboski and Shin (2011) argue that the misallocation costs of financial frictions can be up to 40% of aggregate TFP in developing economies.25 In contrast, our model is calibrated to the US economy, in which financial markets are much better developed and therefore misallocation is less than 5%.
+We nevertheless find that that financial frictions are costly for this US in the long run due to reduced innovation.
+In this sense, our results suggest that the main aggregate costs of financial frictions in the long run is that fewer new ideas are discovered rather than existing ideas going underfunded.26